AlgoMaster Logo

 2. What is an Object?

 An object is an instance of a class.
-It’s a real-world manifestation of the class blueprint, something you can interact with, store data in, and invoke methods on.
+It's the actual thing you can interact with, store data in, and invoke methods on.

 When you create an object, you’re essentially saying: